Most Used Categories

 The NFL and Aristocrat said that the product is the “first-ever NFL-licensed free-to-play social casino mobile game.”
 NFL-themed slots have been in play at U.S. brick-and-mortar casinos since 2023.

-The product is a form of simulated gambling, which carries potentially high risks of compulsive use.
-The NFL slots app can also serve as a gateway to full-fledged gambling, especially among users who are not yet old enough to gamble.
+The product is a form of simulated gambling, which carries risks of compulsive use.
+The NFL slots app may also serve as a gateway to full-fledged gambling, especially among underage users.

-The NFL is a partner with the U.S. sports gambling industry, which took $13.7 billion (GGR) from Americans in 2024.
+The NFL is a partner with the U.S. sports gambling industry, which generated $13.7 billion in gross revenue from Americans in 2024.
+The league allows sports betting ads at the Super Bowl.

 Let’s see what’s behind the NFL Super Bowl Slots app.